lennardwagner/decision_tree_backend/README.md

 * MongoDB v7.0.5
 * Mongosh v2.1.1

-Navigate to the project folder and install all dependencies from the ``package.json`` by running:
+Copy this repository to your local machine, make sure the project folder is your current working directory and then install all dependencies from the ``package.json`` by running:
 ```sh
 npm install